playcanvas/developer.playcanvas.com/content/en/user-manual/physics/calling-ammo.md

 ## Continuous Collision Detection

 Sometimes, you might find that fast moving rigid bodies in your simulations pass through one another.
 To overcome this, ammo.js provides a concept called Continuous Collision Detection (or CCD for short).
-This enables additional checks for collisions by sweeping sphere volume between the previous and current positions of a rigid body and looking for intersections with the volumes of other bodies.
+This enables additional checks for collisions by sweeping a sphere volume between the previous and current positions of a rigid body and looking for intersections with the volumes of other bodies.

 You can enable CCD for any PlayCanvas rigid body using the following script: